DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getformat_method.md

 ### Description

-@short: returns the number format applied to the value of a cell
+@short: Returns the number format applied to the value of a cell

 ### Usage